A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Zariski Cancellation for Noncommutative Algebras

 \subsection{Algebras of GK-dimension one or two}

 It is well known that the coordinate ring of an affine curve is cancellative \cite{AEH}.
 In light of this result, one is led to consider the cancellativity for every affine prime $\kk$-algebra of GK-dimension one.
 Many nice properties of algebras of GK-dimension one are investigated in \cite{SW}, which are useful to characterize the cancellativity.
-We remark that the cancellativity is relative to the base field $\kk$ and its GK-dimension.
+We remark that cancellativity is prevalent in GK-dimensions 1 and 2, while many specific families of algebras are known to be cancellative in higher dimensions \cite{BZ1, LY}.

 For an algebra $A$ of GK-dimension one, some affirmative answers to the Zariski cancellation problem from \cite{LeWZ} and \cite{BHHV} are listed in the following theorem.

 \begin{theorem} Let $A$ be an affine $\kk$-algebra of GK-dimension one. \begin{enumerate} \item \cite[Theorem 0.6]{LeWZ} If $\kk$ is algebraically closed and $A$ is prime, then $A$ is cancellative.